Bullying: Help your child handle a bully

 - Violence.
-A very small number of children who are bullied might retaliate with violent measures.
+Children who are bullied might be more likely to carry weapons at school.
+A small number of children who are bullied might retaliate with violent measures.

 Warning signs of bullying

 If your child is being bullied, he or she might remain quiet out of fear, shame or embarrassment.
-Warning signs may be vague and may mimic a number of other mental health issues.
-Be on the lookout for sudden changes in mood or behavior, including:
+Be on the lookout for these warning signs:

 - Lost or destroyed clothing, electronics or other personal belongings